mohdarshad86/techdome-loan-repay/server/README.md

 - otpVerification.verifyOTP: Middleware for OTP verification.

 ## Usage
-This backend serves to build a frontend application that allows users to register, log in, apply for loans, approve loans, and manage loan repayments.
+This backend serves to build the Loan Repayment application frontend that allows users to register, log in, apply for loans, approve loans, and manage loan repayments.
 I have Secure the frontend application by integrating JWT for user authentication and authorization.

-# FRONTEND

-FrontEnd Incoming